World Cup survival kit: Everything you need to know about Qatar 2022

 The host of the World Cup 2022 is a thumb of territory barely half the size of Wales protruding from the Arabian peninsula into the Gulf.

 Doha, the capital, is on the same latitude as Miami and Hong Kong, and the same longitude as Tehran and Baku.
-It shares a land border with Saudi Arabia and is close to Bahrain, with Abu Dhabi in the UAE 200 miles east and Dubai slightly further.
+It shares a land border with Saudi Arabia and is close to Bahrain, with Abu Dhabi and Duba in the UAE respectively 200 and 235 miles east.

-The UK is about 3,300 miles away – roughly seven hours’ flying time.
+Flying time from the UK is about seven hours: Cardiff and Manchester are around 3,400 miles away from Doha.

 The Supreme Committee for Delivery & Legacy – the Qatari body organising the tournament – says the “compact nature” of the tournament will have a positive impact on players and fans.